 - nine credits of electives

-Your degree path begins your freshman and sophomore year as a pre-business major before declaring as a computer information systems major your junior year.
+Your degree path begins your freshman and sophomore year as a pre-business major before declaring as a business information systems major your junior year.

-What Can You Do with a Degree in Computer Information Systems?
+What Can You Do with a Degree in Business Information Systems?

-The career of computer information systems is considered by many as "recession proof,” with more jobs than graduates.
-Companies have a constant, high demand for computer information systems professionals who can help them better utilize computer technologies to enhance business operations and achieve improved performance.
+The career of business information systems is considered by many as "recession proof,” with more jobs than graduates.
+Companies have a constant, high demand for business information systems professionals who can help them better utilize computer technologies to enhance business operations and achieve improved performance.

 - systems analyst